rianoc/parse_blog/parse.md

 A common issue is users who are ingesting fields will default to using `S`.
 This is the symbol [datatype](https://code.kx.com/q/ref/card/#datatypes) which is not designed for the passing of random character data.
 Instead `*` should be used to ingest to character arrays.
 Type `10h` or `C` in a table meta.

 This is because symbols are interned strings.
-Any time a symbol of a new value is created in a process it will be added to an internal lookup table.
+Any time a symbol of a new value is created in a process it will be added to an internal lookup.
 These cannot be freed during garbage collection with [.Q.gc](https://code.kx.com/q/ref/dotq/#qgc-garbage-collect) and will instead persist in the memory of the process until it exits.

 You can see the number of syms in this table and the space memory they are using with [.Q.w](https://code.kx.com/q/ref/dotq/#qw-memory-stats)